esign/laravel-breadcrumbs/README.md

 ]);
 ```

-You may also prepend breadcrumbs:
+You may also prepend breadcrumbs.
+This may be useful when you always want to add a Home breadcrumb:
 ```php
 use Esign\Breadcrumbs\Breadcrumb;
 use Esign\Breadcrumbs\Facades\Breadcrumbs;